 - Visit Login Help.

 - Enter your MyState Username (ex.
-JJRabbit for Jack Jacks Rabbit) and Student ID number provided in your Acceptance email.
+JJRabbit for Jack Jacks Rabbit) and Student ID number.
 Click Proceed.

 - Check your personal email and click on the link to reset password.